BRITISH COINS, TOKENS

 Great

-features the eagle-shaped ampulla and the anointing spoon which have
+Coronation Crown.
+The reverse features the eagle-shaped ampulla and the

-been used in British coronations for hundreds of
+anointing spoon which have been used in British coronations for

-25 Pence is the decimal equivalent to the old 1 Crown.
-The
+Crown.
+The 25 Pence is the decimal equivalent to the old 1

-38.6mm coin is struck in copper-nickel.
+Crown.
+The 38.6mm coin is struck in copper-nickel.

 Item